One of the worst feelings that a pet owner can experience is knowing that their beloved four-legged friend is in distress.

-The next sign of pain or distress is biting, including biting themselves or biting others.
+Another sign of pain or distress is biting, including biting themselves or biting others.
 A clear indication of pain is when the dog doesn't want anyone near them or touching an area that may be sensitive.

 The most visually noticeable sign of pain and distress is swelling.
 Swelling and inflammation are tell-tale signs that something isn't right, whether it's disease or injury.

 If your dog's tail is usually upright and is now either between their legs or sagging a bit, it's typically a sign that they aren't feeling like their best selves, often due to pain or distress.

-Your pup may also have loopy-looking sick eyes (the same way that human's eyes get when we are feeling under the weather).
+Your pup may also have loopy-looking, sick eyes (the same way that human's eyes get when we are feeling under the weather).

-We will go into a thorough explanation as to why, but just in case our readers don't make it through the entire article, here are the absolute NO's when answering "what can I give my dog for pain?"
+We will go into a thorough explanation as to why, but just in case our readers don't make it through the entire article, here are the absolute NO's when answering "What can I give my dog for pain?"

-The following over the counter (OTC) human medications are DEFINITE NO-NO's for dogs.
-Trust us, these medications will do much more harm than good and instead of easing pain will ultimately cause a lot more distress.
+The following over-the-counter (OTC) human medications are DEFINITE NO-NO's for dogs.
+Trust us, these medications will do much more harm than good and, instead of easing pain, will ultimately cause a lot more distress.